 Our team of dedicated music specialists work in North Ayrshire schools, offering tuition in:

-- classical string - violin, viola, cello, double bass
+- strings - violin, viola, cello, double bass

 - woodwind - flute, clarinet, oboe, bassoon, saxophone